A Day in Paradise

 The reservoir here is a major drinking water supply, but Paradise Lake's recreational value can’t be overlooked.
 A moderately paced hiker could meander around the lake in an hour or less, but there’s no need to rush here.
 Several picnic benches are scattered around the trail, making an ideal opportunity to bring a Thermos of coffee or a picnic, and there are two launch ramps for kayakers and anglers alike to embark.
 Clean, clear and crisp, the lake offers opportunities for wildlife spotting, too.
 Birders will be at home here, but it’s not uncommon to spot deer and a family of otters has been seen frequently around the area, too.

 Gold Nugget Museum

 With its roots as a mining outpost, the area’s Gold Rush ties are impossible to ignore and are in fact quite celebrated in Paradise, which holds an annual parade and pageant honoring the mining days; a visit wouldn’t be complete without seeing the Gold Nugget Museum.
 Currently being rebuilt in its former location, the museum now offers its services at the Depot Museum.
 Its aim is to provide hands-on learning and understanding of life in the late 1800s, and it does this with a robust collection of local artifacts and community education programs.
 It’s run by volunteers, so consider picking up something from the gift shop if you like what you see!

 Paradise has an apple-friendly history, even famously celebrating Johnny Appleseed with a festival each fall.
 You’ll see it firsthand at Noble Orchards, a 35-acre property that saw its first apple orchard established nearly a century ago.
 The Camp Fire ravaged the Nobles’ facilities and equipment, but the orchards remain intact—in fact, the trees continue to burgeon with so much fruit that they’re at risk of damage from the weight.
-Three mornings a week, Gala apples are available for free picking, though donations are encouraged.
+During the season, enjoy a morning picking apples right from the tree.
 It’s a great time to think about making a pie and some cider.
 Make sure to check Noble Orchard's Facebook for current u-pick and farm stand hours as well as what's in season.